tijsdriven/m2-module-alibabacloud/README.md

 composer require tijsdriven/m2-module-alibabacloud
 ```

-Configure in Magento by adding the AlibabaCloud account Access Key ID and Access Key Secret.
+Configure in Magento by adding the AlibabaCloud account credentials, ARN and endpoint.
+Optionally, set the
-Optionally, set the token lifetime.
+token lifetime.

 # Usage
 Module handles process of requesting and refreshing token fully automatically.
 The token is stored in the Redis
-cache.
+cache